pact-foundation/pact-ruby/README.md

 Pact is most valuable for designing and testing integrations where you (or your team/organisation/partner organisation) control the development of both the consumer and the provider.
 It is fantastic tool for intra-organsation microservices.

+## What is it not good for?

+* Performance and load testing.
+* Functional testing of the provider - that is what the provider's own tests should do.
+Pact is about checking the contents and format of requests and responses.
+* Situations where you cannot load data into the provider without using the API that you're actually testing.

 ## Features

 * A service is mocked using an actual process running on a specified port, so javascript clients can be tested as easily as backend clients.